-The ecomuseum can be an instrument for or a project of the community that awakens and stimulates community participation.
-In the first case, the ecomuseum would follow the paradigm of cultural democratization (López de Ceballos and Salas Larrazábal, 1988:25) according to which the ecomuseum would supply the population with knowledge and know-how about a legitimate cultural legacy.
-It would be a museum of visitors, spectators, and consumers.
-It is what we call in Spain "cultural extension" and in Portugal "community extension."
-In the second case the paradigm of the definition is derived from cultural democracy (López de Ceballos and Salas Larrazábal, 1988:25); that is, the ecomuseum would work as an institution that involves the community as an active producer of its culture as well as of its cultural heritage.
-In this second paradigm, the ecomuseum belongs to the inhabitants, producers, and active and conscientious citizens of the region.
-Thus the ecomuseum would become an institution that would redistribute cultural power through anti-anomie and animation strategies.
+The ecomuseum can be an instrument for or a project of the community that awakes and involves the participation of the community.
+In the first case the ecomuseum would follow the paradigm of cultural democratisation (López de Ceballos and Salas Larrazábal, 1988: 25) according to which the ecomuseum would supply the population with knowledge and knowhow about a legitimate cultural legacy.
+It would be a museum of visitors, spectators and consumers.
+It is what we call in Spain 'cultural extension' and in Portugal 'Community Extension'.
+In the second case the paradigm of the definition would be the one from the cultural democracy (López de Ceballos and Salas Larrazábal, 1988: 25), that is, the ecomuseum would work as an institution that involves the community as an active producer of its culture as well as of its cultural heritage.
+In this second paradigm, the ecomuseum belongs to the inhabitants, producers and active and conscientious citizens of the region.